 The next day, “our room was filled with people waiting for the phone to ring to see what was going to happen.
 The phone did ring that afternoon, asking for me.
 I was told ‘the princess wishes to thank you for the invitation, but unfortunately, she is busy at that particular time and will be unable to attend.
 Nevertheless, she wishes to thank you again for the kind invitation.’
 It was very exciting to go through that period, and it was for everybody else at my headquarters.
 You can imagine the publicity that would have gotten me.”

 Of course, we had to ask the standard question asked of any centenarian — what’s the secret for not only living so long, but looking so young?
 “My doctors also ask me that question,” he said with a smile.
-“I say, don’t stop breathing and you’ll live longer.”
+“I say, don’t stop breathing and you’ll live longer.” n